tchoudiw/big-data-samples/Weather_Hive_Analysis/README.md

+1. Weather trend using Hive

-This Analysis is bases On getting data from weather URL source and process it Using Hive via a shell script(weather1.sh)
+This Analysis is bases On getting data from weather URL source and process it Using Hive via a shell script(weather.sh) The Hadoop distrubution used is Cloudra
 Source URL
 http://api.apixu.com/v1/current.json?key=a14ffe7f0f9b464bbe023057172901&q=Paris